tmfarrell/tmfarrell.github.io/_posts/2017-03-11-awards_versus_money.md

 awards and money).
 Because (I say) it distracts from the work.
 And really all that matters are the results, the product, the endpoint.

-Which is all fine and true up until the point where someone gets recognized whom I don't think really deserved it.
-Forcing me to come to terms with my view of what recognition really should be.
+Which is all fine and true up until the point where someone gets recognized whom I don't think really deserved it, forcing me to come to terms with my view of what recognition really should be.

-So I guess it's not that I'm against recognition.
-It's just that I think simply: recognition should be in exact proportion to accomplishment.
+So I guess it's not that I'm against recognition, it's just that I think simply: recognition should be in exact proportion to accomplishment.
 But this is tricky business, translating accomplishment to recognition.

 It's difficult to do with awards because they are a discrete, as opposed to continuous, value.
 So it's sometimes possible for